opacaud/42_c_piscine_paris_march_2021/README.md

 My work for 42 Paris' C piscine in March 2021.
 All of it following the norm of 42 school which PDF you can find here as well.

-## The two first modules are focused on Shell.
+## The two first modules are focused on Shell

-## The next ones, on C.
+## The next ones, on C

 Mostly recreating functions that already exist.
 With only the basic write function and the ones we wrote as we go.